MasonDavis96/MagicSquareValidation/README.md

 # Usage
 Run Command:<br>

+`javac *.java`<br>
+`java MagicSquare square.txt`<br><br>

-The 'square.txt' file, must be a geometric square of numbers, but can be of variable size.
+The 'square.txt' file must be a geometric square of numbers, but can be of variable size.
 It will not work for uneven row/column counts.<br><br>

-`javac *.java`<br>
-`java MagicSquare square.txt`